wagtail/wagtail/docs/topics/streamfield.rst

         ]

 Note that the above migration will work on published Page objects only.
-If you also need to migrate draft pages and page revisions, then edit your new data migration as in the following example instead:
+If you also need to migrate draft pages and page revisions, then edit the migration as in the following example instead:

 .. code-block:: python